ESG Topics A-Z

 Approach

-- Spread the adoption of regenerative agriculture, restorative, or protective practices across 10 million acres of the land supporting the growth of our key crops and ingredients by 2030.1 We approach regenerative agriculture with five impact areas2 in mind, including enhancing biodiversity and protecting or restoring nature where there are identified risks.
+- Spread the adoption of regenerative agriculture, restorative or protective practices across 10 million acres of the land supporting the growth of our key crops and ingredients by 2030.1 We approach regenerative agriculture with five impact areas2 in mind, one of which includes enhancing biodiversity and protecting or restoring nature where there are identified risks.

 - Sustainably source 90% of our key ingredients and progress volumes (10% or less) that face systemic barriers towards being sustainably sourced in accordance with our guidelines, by 2030.3

-- Continue to strive toward deforestation-free sourcing by 2025 and toward deforestation- and conversion-free sourcing by 2030 for high-risk commodities in our company-owned and operated activities.4
+- Continue to strive toward deforestation-free sourcing by 2025 and toward deforestation- and conversion-free sourcing by 20304 for high-risk commodities in our company-owned and operated activities.

-- Reduce absolute greenhouse gas (GHG) emissions across our value chain by 2030 through a 50% reduction in Scope 1 and 2 emissions,5 a 42% reduction in Scope 3 energy and industry (E&I) emissions6 and a 30% reduction in Scope 3 forest, land and agriculture (FLAG)7 emissions (vs. a 2022 baseline).
+- Reduce absolute greenhouse gas (GHG) emissions across our value chain by 2030 through a 50% reduction in Scope 1 and 2 emissions,5 a 42% reduction in Scope 3 energy and industry (E&I) emissions6 and a 30% reduction in Scope 3 forest, land and agriculture (FLAG) emissions7 (all vs. a 2022 baseline).

 - Achieve net-zero emissions by 2050 or sooner.8

-- Achieving 97% or greater reusable, recyclable, or compostable (RRC) packaging by design by 2030 in our primary and secondary packaging in our key packaging markets.10
+- Achieving 97% or greater reusable, recyclable or compostable (RRC) packaging by design by 2030 in our primary and secondary packaging in our key packaging markets.12

-In pursuit of these aspirations, we are taking deliberate and significant steps in an effort to address the impacts, risks and opportunities that connect our business with nature.
-For example, our efforts to extend regenerative farming practices are founded on a set of techniques that aim to improve and restore ecosystems with a focus on building soil health and fertility; reducing and sequestering carbon emissions; improving watershed health; protecting and enhancing biodiversity; and improving farmer livelihoods through programming aiming to support economic prosperity, farmer and farm worker security, and inclusion and economic empowerment.
+In pursuit of these aspirations, we are taking deliberate steps in an effort to address the impacts, risks and opportunities that connect our business with nature.
+Our efforts to extend regenerative farming practices and nature protection and restoration are founded on a set of techniques that aim to improve and restore ecosystems with a focus on building soil health and fertility; reducing and sequestering carbon emissions; improving watershed health; and protecting and enhancing biodiversity.
 Through these objectives, we aim to optimize crop yields and to secure our supply of agricultural ingredients.
+For more information, see Agriculture.

 Our plans to achieve our pep+ agenda are founded on careful consideration of the nuances of our business and supply chain.
-For nature, and for other key topics such as climate change and water, this means working with internal and external experts to identify key impacts and risks and to formulate strategies aiming to mitigate them.
-The focus of these assessments evolve over time in response to the latest science, stakeholder expectations and other developments.
-Through programs like our Sustainable Farming Program (SFP), we have been working to create a more resilient, sustainable agricultural system in an effort to help safeguard our continued business from disruption due to climate change, water scarcity and other environmental and social risks.
-PepsiCo continues to monitor and evaluate scientific advances and the needs of the business and its stakeholders; any future adjustments to its assessment approach are anticipated to reflect these.
+For nature, and for related topics such as climate change and water, this means working with internal and external experts to identify key impacts and risks and to formulate strategies aiming to mitigate them.
+The focus and approach of these assessments evolve over time in response to the latest science, stakeholder expectations and other developments.

-Our Board of Directors and its Sustainability and Public Policy Committee (SPPC) view sustainability issues such as nature to be an integral part of their business strategy oversight and are actively involved in defining our ambitions and monitoring the progress in advancing the pep+ agenda.
+Our Board of Directors and its Sustainability and Public Policy Committee (SPPC) view sustainability issues, which include nature, to be an integral part of their business strategy oversight and are actively involved in defining our ambitions and monitoring the progress in advancing the pep+ agenda.
 Throughout the year, the Board and the SPPC regularly receive updates from and discuss with senior management the Company’s policies, programs and related risks that concern key sustainability matters, as well as progress made towards our sustainability-related goals.
 See Sustainability governance for more detail.

-- Palm Oil Collaboration Group: PepsiCo has led the creation of a pre-competitive space where companies can work to identify and overcome key challenges to the sector in addressing social issues, obtaining independent verification of progress, addressing deforestation outside concessions and monitoring and reporting on progress, among other topics.
+- Palm Oil Collaboration Group: PepsiCo has led the creation of a pre-competitive space where companies can work to identify and to overcome key sector challenges in addressing social issues, obtaining independent verification of progress, addressing forest protection beyond concessions and monitoring and reporting on progress, among other topics.

-- Consumer Goods Forum Forest Positive Coalition of Action: PepsiCo is an active member and signatory to the Coalition, which was launched in 2019.
-The Coalition is committed to leveraging collective action and accelerating systemic efforts to remove deforestation, forest degradation and conversion from key commodity supply chains (palm oil, pulp paper, soy and beef).
-The Coalition focuses on systemic change across four key areas including: supplier and trader engagement; transparency and accountability; production landscapes; and government and stakeholder engagement.
+- Consumer Goods Forum Forest Positive Coalition of Action: PepsiCo is an active member and signatory to the Coalition, which was launched in 2019, and has served as co-chair since 2023.
+The Coalition aims to leverage collective action and accelerate systemic efforts to remove deforestation, forest degradation and conversion from key commodity supply chains (palm oil, pulp paper, soy and beef).
+The Coalition focuses on supporting systemic change across four key areas: supplier and trader engagement; transparency and accountability; production landscapes; and government and stakeholder engagement.

-- Rimba Collective: PepsiCo is a founding partner of the Rimba Collective, an initiative that aims to deliver $1 billion to forest protection and restoration in Southeast Asia over a 30-year period, while protecting and restoring over 500,000 hectares of tropical forests.
-It was developed by Lestari Capital, an impact-focused enterprise, in collaboration with founding partners including Nestlé, PepsiCo, Procter & Gamble and Unilever.
+- Rimba Collective: PepsiCo is a founding member of the Rimba Collective, an initiative that aims to deliver $1 billion to forest protection and restoration in Southeast Asia over a 30-year period, while protecting and restoring more than 1 million acres of tropical forests.
+It was developed by Lestari Capital, a natural capital asset management company, in collaboration with founding members including PepsiCo, Nestlé, Procter & Gamble and Unilever.
 It creates a transformative and sustainable financial model for long-term forest conservation investments that simultaneously aims to support economic development and job creation for local communities.

-- PepsiCo watershed health program: PepsiCo launched a pilot program in India that aims to address water stress at a broader watershed level by assessing the state of the water resources in the areas where our direct growers work and live.
-Through this pilot program, we aim to work with 1,500 farmers outside of our value chain to improve their knowledge on water-efficient farming practices while also working with ten local villages to develop long-term water security plans.
-We estimate this project will result in the conservation of approximately 70 million liters of water per year.
+- PepsiCo watershed health program: In 2023, PepsiCo launched a pilot program in India that aims to address water stress at a broader watershed level.
+Through this pilot program, we aim to work with farmers outside of our value chain to improve their knowledge on water-efficient farming practices while also working with ten local villages to develop long-term water security plans.
+In 2024, we engaged over 1,500 farmers in project activities and recharged over 80 million liters of water.
+Going forward, we plan to expand this program to additional villages, pursue additional funding and collaborate with local governments to increase reach.

 1See PepsiCo’s Regenerative Agriculture Guidelines for additional information, including details on key crops and regeneration, restoration and protection criteria.
-Results represent the annual count in each year
+Results reflect total acreage meeting these criteria within the annual reporting period

 2Refer to PepsiCo’s Regenerative Agriculture Practice Bank for a comprehensive listing of practices directly or